KayTrust/kaytrust.github.io/docs/Specs/Trusted-Credentials.md

 2. A verifier may choose to accept self-issued credentials (i.e. the subject is the issuer) for some claims.
 3. _Big Buck Bank_ chooses to explicitly trust a specific financial institution as an authority for credit score claims.
 4. _Recruiter X_ knows the DIDs of recognized universities and decides to trust any diplomas issued by those DIDs, for a specific range of issuance date.
-5. _Ask Y_ chooses to trust a specific public institution for `credentialAuthority` claims and a given depth, making that issuer a "Root authority" in a chain of trust.
+5. _Ask Y_ chooses to trust a specific public institution for `credentialAuthority` claims and a given delegation depth, making that issuer a "Root authority" in a chain of trust.

 ## Notes